sonic-net/SONiC/doc/pmon/pmon-enhancement-design.md

 	vendor_date                 = 1*255VCHAR                       ; vendor date
 	vendor_oui                  = 1*255VCHAR                       ; vendor OUI

-And also lpmode info need to be added to DB, a separated Transceiver lpmode table will be added.
+And also lpmode info need to be added to DB as a new field of TRANSCEIVER_DOM_SENSOR table.

-	; Defines Transceiver lpmode information for a port key                     = TRANSCEIVER_LPMODE_INFO|ifname   ; lpmode information for SFP on port ; field                 = value
 	lpmode                  = 1*255VCHAR                       ; low power mode, on or off

 ## 2. Platform monitor related CLI and SNMP Agent re-factoring